-By working on (and if applicable, assessed through) by understanding these principles and the characteristics of these topics the principles of and different approaches to systems programming (including networks and databases).
-Students' understanding of database nad network principles and practice is assessed by closed exam by understanding how hardware supports an Operating System's provision of resource management.
-Students' understanding of OS's approach to management of resources within computer systems is assessed by closed exam by solving realistic problems posed in laboratory sessions by solving formative and summative problems, together with a varietry of laboratory problems, requiring writing concise and focussed explanations of the solutions Stage 2 Vision and Graphics (VIGR) Progress towards PLO Students will be able to understand the requirements of visual information processing, and implement computational thinking into software for analysing images and for creating computer graphics able to adapt to any programming language and Students will be able to process visual and graphical information Students will be able to develop algorithms and programs for processing images and for computer graphics Students will be able to communicate with technical and non-technical people about the solutions for and suitable approaches to complex computational problems of visual information processing, in a clear and organised manner Students will be able to find computational solutions to new problems, communicate and report them such that other people can learn from their experience
+By working on (and if applicable, assessed through) and the characteristics of these topics by understanding how hardware supports an Operating System's provision of resource management.
+Students' understanding of of OS's approach to management of resources within computer systems is assessed by closed exam. by solving realistic problems posed in laboratory sessions by solving formative and summative problems, together with a varietry of laboratory problems, requiring writing concise and focussed explanations of the solutions by solving realistic problems problems posed in laboratory sessions Stage 2 Vision a Graphic and Progress towards PLO able to understand the requirements of visual information processing, and implement language and Students will be able to process visual and graphical information Students will be able to develop algorithms and programs for processing images and for computer graphics Students will be able to communicate with technical and non-technical people about the solutions for and suitable approaches to complex computational problems of visual information processing, in a clear and organised manner Students will be able to find computational solutions to new problems, communicate and report them such that other people can learn from their experience

-- I l
+I I i i

 By working on by applying by learning the by applying the by engineering by learning and by applying

-, , , , computational principles of visual solutions to understanding cutting-edge
+(and if applicable, 1 ' principles of visual solutions to understanding cutting-edge

 assessed modelling of visual infomation information problems of how to represent theoretical and

 through) visual analysis, processing and visual and process practical

 information, including the computer information visual Computer Vision

 using specific physics and graphics theory processing, using information and and Computer

 algorithms for geometry of into programs physical sciences its underlying Graphics

 image analysis scene and testing them understanding principles

 (computer information in in processing and computing

 vision) and for visual systems visual skills.
 Assessed

 creating images representation by closed exam,

 (computer data which includes

 graphics). mathematical

 Assessed by exercise

 closed exam, questions to

 which includes show model or

 mathematical algorithm is

 exercise understood;

 questions to students

 show model or describe how an

 algorithm is algorithm would

 understood; behave in given

 students scenario, and

 describe how an what constraints

 algorithm would a particular

 behave in given approach might

 scenario, and impose.
 For a

 what constraints given image or

 a particular model, they

 approach might work backwards

 impose.
 For a by reasoning

 given image or what might have

 model, they produced it.

-work backwards p.
-244024 101
+work backwards p a a c c a · c .

 by reasoning

 what might have

 produced it.

 produced it.
+1 1 1